Give the Gift of Education and Leave Your Legacy or That of a Loved One for Future Generations

 What ACC Can Offer?

 We will screen applicants according to our current guidelines, interview them, and, most importantly, manage their loans.
-We will provide the family with financial and biographical reports on each recipient we choose.
+We will provide the family with annual reports on the recipients we choose.
 As the funds are repaid, they will be returned to your family’s specific fund to be re-used by future students.
 You will witness the fund grow and benefit multiple students from generation to generation, adding to your family’s legacy.

 The schematic will show how the funds are used in a loan-based model vs. a scholarship model.
 In this example, we will start at $50,000 of donations given by your family.
 In the scholarship model, we can safely state that once the $50,000 is given out as scholarships, we have reached our maximum benefit as no more money is left.
 Your family will have to raise funds each year to sustain this model.

 - Since ACC’s contract is four years in length, that means the $50,000 given in 2016 will be returned entirely by 2020